rennerom/GitTemplates/README.md

 Write-Gig Python -v
 ```

-## `Edit-Gig`
+### `Edit-Gig`
 The `Edit-Gig` cmdlet edits an existing .gitignore file by appending text to it.

-You need to supply the pattern, and optionally a comment to go along with what you are appending.
-If you want to add .txt files to a .git ignore file, then execute the command
+You need to supply a `-Pattern` or `-p` tag to define what patterns you want to ignore.
+If you want to add .txt files to a .gitignore file, then execute the command
 ```PowerShell
 Edit-Gig -p ".txt"
 ```